adamb924/XSL-LD/eaf-blanks/README.md

 # eaf-blanks.xsl

 ## Introduction
 This XSL transformation checks an EAF file for any blanks intervals, and prints a list of the annotation ids of blank intervals.
 (This can often correspond to interval numbers.)
+If there are no blanks then there is no output; or the output is empty.

 ## Parameters
 There are no parameters.